sonic-net/SONiC/doc/nat/nat_design_spec.md

 #### 3.3.1.1 ACL usage
 ACLs are installed in the hardware independently by the ACL OrchAgent module.

-ACL rules are added with 'do-not-nat' action for the hosts for which the NAT is to be avoided, and with 'forward' action for the hosts for which the NAT is to be performed.
+ACL rules are added with 'do_not_nat' action for the hosts for which the NAT is to be avoided, and with 'forward' action for the hosts for which the NAT is to be performed.

-The action 'do-not-nat' tells the hardware to skip doing NAT zone checks and NAT processing for the packet, and instead the packet is L3 forwarded.
+The action 'do_not_nat' tells the hardware to skip doing NAT zone checks and NAT processing for the packet, and instead the packet is L3 forwarded.
 For the rest of the permitted packets, the NAT processing is done in the hardware.
 If a matching SNAT entry or DNAT entry does not exist in the hardware, the packets are trapped to CPU as NAT miss packets to be processed by the kernel software forwarding path.

 Corresponding to the ACL, the equivalent deny and permit rules are added in the iptables so that the intended NAT miss packets are dynamically SNAT'ted in the kernel.